Have a Project?

 Nebraska EPSCoR FIRST Award

-This opportunity provides $25,000 (with a $25,000 match required) and expert external reviews to an assistant professor to support his/her research and strengthen the researchers’ results to be more competitive for a faculty early career award.
+This opportunity provides up to $40,000 (with a 25% match required) and expert external reviews to an assistant professor to support his/her research and strengthen the researchers’ results to be more competitive for an NSF CAREER proposal.
+Submission to the NSF CAREER program is a requirement of the successful awardees.
+You can also visit the website for the RFP.

 STEM Opportunities